Renaissance sculpture: Materials

-Renaissance sculpture made use of all kinds of materials, mainly marble, bronze and wood.
-Reproductions of statuettes in bronze were widespread in the Renaissance, due to the large number of collectors.
+Renaissance sculpture made use of a wide range of materials, mainly marble, bronze and wood.
+Reproductions of bronze statuettes were widespread in the Renaissance due to the large number of collectors.
 In Florence, Antonio Pollaiuolo (Hercules and Antaeus) and Andrea del Verrocchio (Winged Boy with Fish) were the initiators, commissioned by the Medici.
-From the workshop of Leonardo da Vinci small bronzes with the rearing horse of a height of 23 cm are preserved.
-The Mantuan sculptor Pier Jacopo Alari Bonacolsi, called Antico, settled in Rome for the execution of bronze reductions of ancient marbles.
+From the workshop of Leonardo da Vinci, small bronzes with the rearing horse of a height of 23 cm are preserved.
+The Mantuan sculptor Pier Jacopo Alari Bonacolsi, called Antico, settled in Rome to execute bronze reductions of ancient marbles.

-Wood was used in countries such as Germany and Spain, where the great forest wealth and the traditional work of polychrome wood was deeply rooted; it was used in the execution of religious imagery, altarpieces and altars.
+Wood was used in countries such as Germany and Spain, where the great forest wealth and the traditional polychrome woodwork were deeply rooted; it was used in the execution of religious imagery, altarpieces, and altars.

-Terracotta was used as a more economical material, in natural color and polychrome, as used by Antonio Rossellino and his disciple Matteo Civitali in the Virgin of the Annunciation in the church of the Servants of Lucca.
+Terracotta was used as a more economical material, in natural colour and polychrome, as used by Antonio Rossellino and his disciple Matteo Civitali in the Virgin of the Annunciation in the church of the Servants of Lucca.
 The Italian artist Pietro Torrigiano made in Spain several sculptures in polychrome clay, some of them are preserved in the Museum of Fine Arts of Seville.
 Luca della Robbia, who followed the Donatello style, is credited with the invention of enameled clay, which he used in the tabernacle of Santa Maria Novella in Florence in combination with marble to give color to the work, and later in tondos and Madonnas; his workshop, followed by his nephew Andrea della Robbia, produced a large number of works in enameled terracotta that spread throughout Europe.
 This has reached different parts of the world as it is a manifestation of feelings and history.